 Matt Berry – Comedian and Actor

-Matt Berry, a true icon of British TV and known for his booming voice, graduated from Nottingham Trent University in 1997 with BA in Contemporary Arts.
+Matt Berry, a true icon of British TV and known for his booming voice, graduated from Nottingham Trent University in 1997 with a BA in Contemporary Arts.

 London Grammar – Band

 London Grammar have received international recognition as a band after they met in Ancaster Hall at University of Nottingham during their first year in 2009.
-Lead singer Hannah Reid graduated in 2011 with a degree in Art History and English, whilst members Dan Rothman obtained a degree in Economics and Philosophy Dot Major graduated with a degree in English in 2012.
+Lead singer Hannah Reid graduated in 2011 with a degree in Art History and English, whilst members Dan Rothman obtained a degree in Economics and Philosophy and Dot Major graduated with a degree in English in 2012.

 London Grammar aren’t the only British band to have members attend university in Notts, however.
 Ed Macfarlane, lead singer of Friendly Fires, obtained a BA in Photography from Nottingham Trent in 2006 whilst two members of Amber Run met here at UoN studying Humanities and Law before abandoning their studies in their second year to pursue a career in the music industry.